-The Erewash Festival of Light began in 2006 and is a rolling programme of activities, free festivals and events which celebrate a range of traditional and culturally diverse celebrations from September to February each year.
+Erewash Festival of Light began in 2006 and is a rolling programme of activities , free festivals and events celebrating a range of traditional and culturally diverse celebrations from September to February each year.
 These include Harvest Moon, Diwali, Christmas, Winter Solstice and Chinese New Year.

-Since it began, over 15,000 people have taken part in arts workshops and public events, creating art work for the festivals or simply coming along to enjoy the celebrations.
-Activities have included lantern processions, performances of dance, music and singing and displays and exhibitions of visual arts and crafts.
+Since it began, over 20,000 people have taken part in arts workshops and public events, creating art work for festivals or simply coming along to enjoy the celebrations.
+Activities have included lantern processions, performances of dance, music and singing, displays and exhibitions of visual arts and crafts.

 Harvest Moon is the full moon that occurs closest to the autumnal equinox.
-In times past, the light from Harvest Moon was said to help farmers working to bring in their crops even after the sun had set, hence the name ‘Harvest Moon’.
+In times past, the light from the harvest moon was said to help farmers working to bring in their crops even after the sun had set, hence the name ‘Harvest Moon’.

 The Harvest Moon festival of music, food, art and light has taken place each September since 2006 and began as a celebration of the food grown and harvested on Kirk Hallam allotments.
 We work closely with Kirk Hallam Community Alliance, a local voluntary group to help them plan and deliver the festival.
-There are plenty of activities on approach to the event, such as lantern making workshops and cookery sessions.
+Lantern making workshops in schools and with community groups take place in the lead up to the event.

-Harvest Moon is a free event which invites local people to enjoy a range of arts, craft and family activities throughout the day, followed by a community feast of locally grown food in the evening.
-After the feast, a magical lantern procession travels around the lake as it begins to get dark.
+Harvest Moon is a free event for local people to enjoy a range of arts, craft and family activities throughout the day, followed by some food and culminating in a magical lantern procession travelling around the lake as it begins to get dark.

-Diwali is both the Hindu festival of lights; the most popular of all the festivals celebrated across the Indian sub-continent and the Sikh celebration of the return of the sixth Nanak.
+Diwali is the Hindu festival of light; the most popular of all the festivals celebrated across the Indian sub-continent and the Sikh celebration of the return of the sixth Nanak.

 Christmas is celebrated in the towns of Long Eaton and Ilkeston with the switching on of the Christmas Lights.
 For these events we send professionals artists into local schools and other community groups to help them create lanterns and other illuminated structures which are processed through the town centres before the switch on of the lights.
 We have also worked with children involved in the national initiative ‘Sing Up’, preparing seasonal songs that the children perform at the events.